 Sweetbay Bogs Preserve is one of many special places within the Pascagoula River watershed that will benefit from Spectra Energy’s gift.
 Sweetbay Bogs was the Mississippi Chapter’s first land purchase in December 1989.
 The longleaf pine uplands and the associated quaking bogs at this preserve are part of a fire dependent ecosystem.
 Sweetbay Bogs Preserve and many of Mississippi’s native plant and animal species depend on frequent fire in order to survive and thrive.
 For Sweetbay, frequent fire keeps the bogs free of shrubs and provides habitat for the threatened and endangered gopher tortoise.
 The grant from Spectra will allow the Conservancy to expand prescribed fire management on this preserve.
 The Conservancy is also working with land partners across the state to reintroduce the natural process of fire back to the landscape.

-For more information on the Pascagoula River, please contact Becky Stowe, Director of Stewardship.
+For more information on the Pascagoula River, please contact Becky Stowe, Director of Forest Programs.

 The Nature Conservancy